percona/k8spsmdb-docs/docs/gke.md

 $ gcloud container clusters create my-cluster-name --project <project name> --zone us-central1-a --cluster-version {{ gkerecommended }} --machine-type n1-standard-4 --num-nodes=3
 ```

+!!! note
-**NOTE**: You must edit the following command and other command-line statements to replace the `<project name>` placeholder with your project name.
+    You must edit the following command and other command-line statements to replace the `<project name>` placeholder with your project name.
 You may also be required to edit the *zone location*, which is set to `us-central1` in the above example.
 Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs and 45 GB memory.

 You may wait a few minutes for the cluster to be generated, and then you will see it listed in the Google Cloud console (select *Kubernetes Engine* → *Clusters* in the left menu panel):